 The type of capacity auction resource that will satisfy a capacity obligation during the capacity auction commitment period.

+If a capacity auction participant is qualifying a new capacity dispatchable load resource, in addition, they may also qualify a physical hourly demand response resource.
+The physical hourly demand response resource may be used in the event that the registration requirements applicable to the new capacity dispatchable load resource cannot be met, as detailed in section 5.2.

 Additional information is required for each capacity auction resource type, as specified in Table 3-1.

 Table 3-1: Additional Information Required for Qualification Request Submission by Capacity Auction Resource Type